Art film: 2010s

 This decade also saw a re-emergence of "art horror" with the success of films like Beyond the Black Rainbow (2010), Black Swan (2010), Stoker (2013), Enemy (2013), The Babadook (2014), Only Lovers Left Alive (2014), A Girl Walks Home Alone at Night (2014), Goodnight Mommy (2014), Nightcrawler (2014), It Follows (2015), The Witch (2015), The Wailing (2016), Split (2016), the social thriller Get Out (2017), Mother!
 (2017), Annihilation (2018), A Quiet Place (2018), Hereditary (2018), Suspiria (2018; a remake of the 1977 film of the same name), Mandy (2018), The Nightingale (2018), The House That Jack Built (2018), Us (2019), Midsommar (2019), The Lighthouse (2019), Color Out of Space (2019) and the Academy Award for Best Picture winner Parasite (2019).

 Roma (2018), is a film by Alfonso Cuarón inspired by his childhood living in 1970s Mexico.
 Shot in black-and-white, it deals with themes shared with Cuarón's past films, such as mortality and class.
 The film was distributed through Netflix, earning the streaming giant their first Academy Award nomination for Best Picture.

 Arthouse animation (with Oscar-nominated titles like Song of the Sea and Loving Vincent) was also gaining momentum during this era as an alternative to mainstream animated features alongside the works of acclaimed animators Satoshi Kon, Don Hertzfeldt and Ari Folman from the previous decade.

 Tom Shone said of the work of Christopher Nolan: "He has completed eleven features, [...] all ticking the boxes of studio entertainment, yet indelibly marked with the kind of personal themes and obsessions that are more traditionally the preserve of the art house: the passage of time, the failures of memory, our quirks of denial and deflection, the intimate clockwork of our interior lives, set against landscapes in which the fault lines of late industrialism meet the fissure points and paradoxes of the information age."

+2020s

+During the 2020s, art-house cinema expanded globally through online platforms.
+The COVID-19 pandemic accelerated this shift: major festivals went virtual, enabling global audiences (critics and cinephiles alike) to see independent and experimental films without travel.
+Many art-house cinemas also launched virtual programs and streaming services to reach broader audiences.

+New storytelling forms emerged.
+“Desktop cinema” films―narratives unfolding entirely on computer or mobile screens―treat the screen as both camera and canvas, reflecting contemporary online culture.